-As soon as practicable following the closing of this offering, MKS intends to make a distribution to the stockholders of record on the day prior to the effective date of the registration statement of \$40.0 million, which is the estimated amount of the "accumulated adjustments account," as of the day prior to the closing of this offering as defined in Section 1368(a)(1) of the Internal Revenue Code.
-The accumulated adjustments account is equal to the cumulative income of MKS, as determined for federal income tax purposes, for the period MKS was an S corporation (from July 1, 1987 through the date of the closing of this offering) minus any distributions made to stockholders during this period.
-The accumulated adjustments account for the period January 1, 1999 through the date of the closing of this offering will equal a portion of the federal taxable income of MKS for the entire calendar year 1999, excluding any earnings from its international subsidiaries, determined by allocating all of the calendar year 1999 taxable income equally to each day in the year and multiplying the daily taxable income by the number of days from January 1, 1999 through the date of the closing of this offering.
+As soon as practicable following the closing of this offering, MKS intends to make a distribution to the holders of record on the day prior to the closing of this offering in an amount equivalent to the "accumulated adjustments account," as defined in Section 1368(a)(1) of the Internal Revenue Code.
+The accumulated adjustments account is equal to the cumulative income of MKS, as determined for federal income tax purposes, for the period MKS was an $\ensuremath{\mathsf{S}}$ corporation (from July 1, 1987 through the date of the closing of this offering) minus any distributions made to stockholders during this period.
+As of December 31, 1998, the outstanding balance of the accumulated adjustments account was estimated to be approximately \$35.9 million, and such balance is expected to increase in the period from January 1, 1999 through the closing of this offering.
+The increase in the accumulated adjustments account for the period January 1, 1999 through the date of the closing of this offering will equal a portion of the taxable income as determined for federal income tax purposes of MKS for the calendar year 1999, excluding any earnings from its international subsidiaries, determined by allocating all of the calendar year 1999 taxable income equally to each day in the year and multiplying the daily taxable income by the number of days from January 1, 1999 through the date of the closing of this offering.
 Investors purchasing shares in this offering will not receive any portion of the distribution.

-$\ensuremath{\mathsf{MKS}}$ expects to enter into a Tax Indemnification and S Corporation Distribution Agreement with its existing stockholders providing for, among other things, the indemnification of MKS by such stockholders for any federal and state income taxes, including interest and penalties, incurred by MKS if for any reason MKS is deemed to be treated as a C corporation during any period in which it reported its taxable income as an S corporation.
-The tax indemnification $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($ obligation of each existing stockholder is limited to the aggregate amount of all distributions made to such stockholders by MKS since July 1, 1987, minus any taxes paid by such stockholders on such distributions plus the amount of any refund of taxes to such stockholders as a result of such a deemed change in tax status and is limited to each such stockholders' pro rata receipt of the accumulated adjustments account distributions.
+MKS expects to enter into a Tax Indemnification and S Corporation Distribution Agreement with its existing stockholders providing for, among other things, the indemnification of MKS by such stockholders for any federal and state income taxes, including interest, incurred by MKS if for any reason MKS is deemed to be treated as a C corporation during any period in which it reported its taxable income as an S corporation.
+The tax indemnification obligation of the existing stockholders is limited to the amount of any reduction in their tax liability as a result of any such determination.
 The agreement also provides for the payment, with interest, by the existing stockholders or MKS, as the case may be, for the difference between the amount to be distributed and the actual amount of accumulated adjustments account on the day immediately preceding the closing of this offering.
-The actual amount of the accumulated adjustments account on the day prior to the closing of this offering cannot be determined until MKS calculates the amount of its taxable income for the year ending December 31, 1999.
-Furthermore, the amount of the accumulated adjustments account can be affected by income tax audits of MKS.
-If any audit increases or decreases the accumulated adjustments account, MKS or the existing stockholders, as the case may be, will also be required to make a payment with interest, of such difference to the other party.
-MKS's tax returns for 1995, 1996 and 1997 are currently being audited by the Internal Revenue Service and although the estimated accumulated adjustments account has been adjusted to reflect all changes that MKS expects to make as a result of the audit, there can be no assurance that additional adjustments will not be required prior to the conclusion of the audit.
+The actual amount of the accumulated adjustments account on the day prior to the closing of this offering cannot be determined until MKS calculates the amount of its taxable income for the year ending December 31, 1999 and can be affected by subsequent income tax audits of MKS.
+This agreement further provides for the indemnification of MKS by each existing stockholder and of the existing stockholders by MKS for any losses or liabilities with respect to certain additional taxes, including interest and penalties, resulting from MKS's operations during the period in which it was an S corporation, to the extent such adjustments do not cause a payment to be made to the other party as a result of a change in the accumulated adjustment account.
 Purchasers of common stock in this offering will not be parties to the Tax Indemnification and S Corporation Distribution Agreement.